-The Creole Cocktail is another timeless favorite that can be found in the 1939 edition of W.C.
-Whitfield's Just Cocktails.
+The Creole cocktail is a timeless favorite that is a lot like a bourbon Manhattan but with a herbal-cherry twist.
+This drink can be found in a few early bartending guides, including the 1939 edition of W.C.
+Whitfield's "Just Cocktails."

 While it has the whiskey-sweet vermouth combination that makes the Manhattan wonderful, Benedictine sets the Creole cocktail apart.
 It brings in an herbal sweetness and is accented nicely with maraschino, offering a new dimension of flavor to a very familiar drink.